 Ushers are often the first person a visitor meets, so their first ministry is to smile.
 Other activities include:

 Greet parishioners and guests, giving leaflets and information as needed;

 Introduce visitors to a member of the Vestry or to the Rector;

 During the service they receive offerings and present them at the altar; direct parishioners to the altar to receive the Holy Eucharist; make sure the Eucharistic Ministers see any parishioners who need to receive communion at their seats;

 After the service is over, they help anyone who needs information or directions; and straighten books, kneelers, papers, and collect any trash or leaflets that are left behind in the pews; take the food offering to the office hall, and help take altar flowers to the kitchen if necessary.

 Skills and interests you can bring to this ministry are a pleasant attitude, an over-all knowledge of how the church service flows, and an awareness of any assistance you can lend, including welcoming and helping visitors.

 Ushers do not have regular meetings but are expected to be present for the service assigned or to find a replacement if unable to attend.
 They serve on a rotating basis.

-On the third Thursday each month at 7 p.m., members of St. Peter’s and the wider community gather for Taizé Prayer.
-This is a meditative form of worship based in scripture, song, and silence.
+Members of St. Peter’s and the wider community gather for bi-monthly for Taizé Prayer.
+This is a meditative form of worship based on scripture, song, and silence.